-i.
+- i.
 The use of turf as a groundcover vegetation is prohibited within residential front yards.
 The use of artificial turf shall be permitted within residential front yards.
-Turf areas which exceed two and one-half ( $2\frac{1}{2}$ ) acres of contiguous area within a Neighborhood Park, Community Park, District Park or Regional Park shall be designed to be irrigated within non-potable water.
+Turf areas which exceed two and one-half (2 1⁄2) acres of aggregate area within a Neighborhood Park, Community Park, District Park or Regional Park shall be designed to be irrigated with non-potable water. - ii.
+Turf within Recreation Areas shall be calculated as described hereafter: - iii.
+Turf within a "Recreation Area" shall be calculated in aggregate for an entire Recreation Area.
+Turf which exceeds two and one-half (2 1⁄2) acres of aggregate area within a Recreation Area shall be irrigated with non-potable water.